 When do people usually start having side effects from Opdivo?

-Researchers in clinical studies didn’t measure how soon or when people started having side effects from Opdivo.
-Side effects from the drug may happen at any time, including after you stop receiving the drug.
+It can vary.
+In clinical trials, it’s not clear how soon or when people started having side effects from Opdivo.
+Side effects from the drug may happen at any time, including after you stop treatment with the drug.

 Some side effects, such as infusion reactions, may occur while you receive your infusion.
 Other side effects could happen weeks or months after you’ve been receiving the drug.

-Keep in mind that side effects from Opdivo can vary depending on whether it’s used alone or in combination with other drugs.
+Keep in mind that side effects from Opdivo can vary depending on whether it’s given alone or in combination with other drugs.
 This could affect the timing of Opdivo side effects.

 If you have questions about the timing of side effects from Opdivo, talk with your doctor, pharmacist, or another member of your care team.
-They can explain what side effects you may be at risk for based on your Opdivo treatment plan.
+They can explain what side effects you may have a higher risk of based on your Opdivo treatment plan.
 They can also advise you on when the side effects could occur.

 Learn more about some of the side effects that Opdivo may cause.